The Petit Lenormand deck is available now. Limited stock

 Places

-Spaces perceived as heavy, closed, difficult to leave.
+Spaces perceived as heavy, closed, and difficult to leave.

-This pair may refer to places where one feels stuck: administrative building, isolated workplace, region hard to leave, closed institution, or simply a cramped room where one spends too much time.
-The Mountain insists on the lack of a visible exit.
+This pair may refer to places where one feels stuck: an administrative building, an isolated workplace, a region hard to leave, a closed institution, or simply a cramped room where one spends too much time.
+The Mountain emphasizes the lack of a visible exit.
 The Whip highlights the tensions that eventually explode in these confined spaces.
-The Moon, in essence, reminds that feelings can be amplified by personal history and current sensitivity.
+The Moon, in essence, reminds us that feelings can be amplified by personal history and current sensitivity.
 The Scythe evokes the idea of crossing a threshold, leaving, reorganizing the space, or cutting ties with a suffocating place.

 Personality